One professor in particular showed the history major how much Kaylee could help shape the college thanks to an important research project.

 “Dr. Clark-Wiltz came to me after class and asked if I had I had a few minutes to talk.
 Of course, I immediately thought I was in trouble.
-But I met with her, and she told me about this research project about a past alum here at Franklin College named Norman Vandivier, who graduated right around the outbreak of WWII and joined the Naval Airforce.” – Seabolt
+But I met with her, and she told me about this research project about a past alumnus here at Franklin College named Norman Vandivier, who graduated in 1938, which was right around the outbreak of World War II, and joined the Naval Airforce.” – Seabolt

-Partnered with FC senior Noah Dahlquist, the Women’s Chorus member spent months researching Franklin College’s war-hero alum, and her hard work paid off when her contributions helped create a memorial for Norman Vandivier on the college’s campus.
+Partnered with Noah Dahlquist ’19, the Women’s Chorus member spent months researching Franklin College’s war-hero alumnus, and her hard work paid off when her contributions helped create a memorial for Norman Vandivier on the college’s campus.

-Kaylee and her partner’s contributions will have a lasting impact on Franklin College and people from all over the community will be able to visit Vandivier’s bench in the college’s leisure park.
+Kaylee and her partner’s contributions will have a lasting impact on Franklin College and people from all over the community will be able to visit Vandivier’s bench in the college’s athletic complex.

-Of course, the humble sophomore feels honored that her professor chose her to be a part of such a significant project, but Kaylee is grateful to Meredith Clark-Wiltz, Ph.D., for helping the History major solidify her passion and her place at Franklin College.
+Of course, the humble student feels honored that her professor chose her to be a part of such a significant project.
+Kaylee is also grateful to Meredith Clark-Wiltz, Ph.D., for helping the history major solidify her passion and her place at Franklin College.

 “Dr. Clark-Wiltz really showed me that I am at the right place, doing the right thing, and I don’t think I’ve ever had that kind of validation before I came to Franklin.” – Seabolt

 Here at Franklin, we reach our goals faster when we work together.
 Come see how Franklin College can help you relentlessly pursue your passions.
-Schedule your FC tour today.
+Schedule your Franklin College tour today.